-You can download the full Orchard source either as a zip file from under the Downloads section of the project site or you can even clone the repository via git from https://git01.codeplex.com/orchard.
+You can download the full Orchard source either as a zip file from under the Releases section of the project site or you can even clone the repository via git from https://github.com/OrchardCMS/Orchard.git.
 You'll need Visual Studio to open, build and run the source: but since you're an aspiring developer this shouldn't be a big deal.

 By using the full source you can browse through Orchard's internals to get to know it better.
 If you need examples you'll have all the built-in modules at hand.

 Running Orchard locally and deploying it is the same as with any other web application.
 You can simply run Orchard by hitting (Ctrl +) F5 and it will spin up through IIS Express.
 If you want to get away from the simple SQL CE database option and want to use a proper database you'll have to install and configure SQL Server too.
 You can even use the full power of IIS and run Orchard as you would on a naked Windows Server.
 Getting Orchard running with IIS and SQL Server is something not trivial though.